 The Junior Deferral Program application for the 2024 cycle will open on May 1, 2024.
 The deadline is July 1, 2024.

 Will this be a regular rolling admission process?
 When is it best to apply?

 Unlike the regular J.D. admissions process, this program does not operate on a rolling admissions basis.
 We will accept applications from the date the application opens through the application deadline.
-All admissions offers will be released by August.
+All decisions will be released by August.

 When will I receive a decision?

-All applicants to the Junior Deferral Program will receive a decision on their application by the end of August.
+All applicants to the Junior Deferral Program will receive a decision on their application by August.

 Additional information is available on our JDP Application & Deferral Timeline.

 When filling out the JDP application, you will be prompted to list the individuals who will provide your letters of recommendation.
 Providing their information will immediately generate an automated email to each recommender.
 Recommenders must submit their letters directly through our portal rather than through email or through the Law School Admissions Council (LSAC) website.